Teichlab/TissueTag/README.md

 </p>

 # Tissue Tag jupyter image annotator
 A jupyter-based image annotation tool - TissueTag is powered by the Bokeh python library (http://www.bokeh.pydata.org) and provides a simple annotation solution with subpixel resolution for fast interactive annotation of any image type or kind (brightfield, fluorescence, etc) as well as spatial omics.
 TissueTag generates discrete annotations (e.g. cortex, medulla etc) but can also output the euclidean distance of each spot/cell to the closest part of a given morphological structure, enabling continuous annotation.
 This thus holds spatial neighbourhood information that goes beyond the x-y coordinates of a given spot or cell.

+## Tools
+1) Annotator: This tool allows for the interactive annotation of predefined anatomical objects through convex shape filling.
+2) Scribbler: Aimed at "scribbling" broad labels on an image, this tool uses these labels to subsequently train a pixel classifier on the rest of the image.
+3) Poly Annotator: Designed for labeling discrete, repetitive objects (e.g., lobules or separate compartments or cells), this tool generates polygons around objects and assigns labels to the discrete structures based on the number of objects (e.g., lobule_0, lobule_1, etc.).

 ### We see this tool as a basic start and feel there are many useful applications that could be added, so we welcome any contribution and look forward to suggestions!